ericrius1/BlogPost/README.md

    + **Text Autosizing**
    + **Touch Screen**

-A [brand new feature](https://plus.google.com/u/0/+FrancoisBeaufort/posts/MxybHsjLjU6?cfem=1), currently only available in Google's cuttng edge browser, Chrome Canary, can also emulate touch events, which is incredibly useful to avoid needing to push out to a server and then loaded on the device every time you make a change.
+A [brand new feature](https://plus.google.com/u/0/+FrancoisBeaufort/posts/MxybHsjLjU6?cfem=1), currently only available in Google's cuttng edge browser, Chrome Canary, can also emulate touch events, which is incredibly useful to avoid needing to push out code to a server and then load the new site on the device every time you make a change.
 To enable support for this feature:
   1. Open the emulation panel in the DevTools
   2. Enable "Emulate touch screen" in the Sensors pane.